 Perform deep breathing, meditate, and get a massage.

 Deep breathing and meditation help a lot to relax the mind and enable the body to calm down.
-Nevertheless, you can train the stress-relieving techniques to your children!
-The most effective method to begin:
+You can teach the stress-relieving techniques to your children!

 Use moderate, deep breathing techniques.
 Inhale gradually counting to five, delay a bit, and then exhale.
 Teach this method to your kids and they can do it with you sometimes.